LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 We were also surprised to discover that Transient outperforms Natural in some scenarios.
 After all, theory says otherwise.
 We haven't identified any patterns for these scenarios.
-We conjecture that they point to limitations of the theory but we can;t exclude that some of them aren't because of some unknown Typed Racket bug.
+We conjecture that they point to limitations of the theory but we can't exclude that some of them aren't because of some unknown Typed Racket bug.
 Please see the first part of the discussion at the beginning of our response for more details and for our take on your last question.